Architected/next-js-sample-app/app.md

 ## Step 3 Configure settings

-In the project root create a file call env.local and copy the contents of env.template.app into it.
-These settings are all the environment variables that you will need to configure to run the application.
+In the project root create a file call **env.local** and copy the contents of **env.template.app** into it.

+These settings are all the environment variables that you will need to run the application.

-The contents of env.local should now look like this
+The contents of env.local should look like this

 ```
 NEXT_PUBLIC_APP_KEY="your-app-key"
 NEXT_PUBLIC_API_URL="https://your-api-url/api/v1.0/"
 NEXT_PUBLIC_APP_ENV="your-app-env"
 NEXT_PUBLIC_SITE_MODE="app"
-NEXT_PUBLIC_SITE_NAME="your site name"
+NEXT_PUBLIC_SITE_NAME="your-app-name"
 API_KEY="your-api-key"
 API_SECRET="your-api-secret"
 ```

-Note: NextJs uses the convention prefix NEXT_PUBLIC for environment variables that must be available to client code running in the browser.
-API_KEY and API_SECRET are only accessible from back end code running on the server.
+Note: NextJs uses the convention prefix NEXT*PUBLIC* for environment variables that must be available to client code running in the browser.
+Therefore API_KEY and API_SECRET are only accessible from back end code running on the server.

 ## Step 4 Assign settings